Jaypore CI

 Config

-Create a .jci folder in your repository.
-You can place a run.sh file and a crontab file in it.
+Create a .jci folder in your repository and add a run.sh file.
+Optionally add a crontab file for scheduled runs.

 .jci/